-However, in a Hybrid Electric Vehicle (HEV), for example, a significant amount of motive energy is stored on board the vehicle within the RESS, and the vehicle may remove or add energy to this energy reservoir over short periods of time.
-In order to compare the emission results of an HEV to a conventional vehicle, the data from the HEV must be corrected so that the net change in RESS energy is essentially zero (i.e., all of the energy and emissions are essentially provided by the Prime Mover).
+However, in a Charge Depleting Hybrid Electric Vehicle (HEV), for example, a significant amount of motive energy is stored on board the vehicle within the RESS, and the vehicle may remove or add energy to this energy reservoir over short periods of time.
+In order to compare the emission results of an HEV to a conventional vehicle, the data from the HEV must be corrected so that it includes GHG emissions caused during the generation of the power used to recharge the RESS.

 This procedure allows for some level of tolerance between the initial SOC and final SOC to avoid correcting the fuel economy and emission results unnecessarily.
 A net energy change of $\pm 1\%$ or less in stored energy, compared to total cycle energy, is considered negligible and does not require SOC correction calculations.
-If the percentage change is greater than $\pm 1\%$ but less than $\pm 5\%$ , a correction procedure can be applied, providing a clear relationship between NEC and emissions and fuel economy can be established.
-This procedure is outlined below in Section 3.4.
-If the vehicle has a NEC greater than 5%, the collected data may not be reliably corrected and the test should be considered invalid.
-If a vehicle repeatedly produces test results where the NEC is above 5% then it should be considered to be a charge depleting hybrid and tested according to the procedure in Annex A3.
+If the percentage change is greater than $\pm 1\%$ but less than $\pm 5\%$, a correction procedure can be applied, providing a clear relationship between NEC and emissions and fuel economy can be established.
+In this case the vehicle should be tested using the procedures outlined in Annex A2 of this document.
+If a vehicle repeatedly produces test results where the NEC is above 5% then it should be considered to be a charge depleting hybrid and a correction for GHG produced during the generation of the electricity used to recharge the RESS must be applied in accordance with section 5.5.4.